DanielMevs/Font-Size-App/README.md

 # Font-Size-App
-An app to increase or decrease the font size of a paragraph with buttons
+An app to increase or decrease the font size of a paragraph with buttons.
+Be sure to npm install all dependencies.